k11111t/Web-dev-project/README.md

 # Web-dev-project
  My personal web development project

- In this project I will develop a Web application using JS, HTML, CSS and React.
+ In this project I will develop a Web application using Node JS, HTML, CSS and React.

- The application's functionality is a habit tracker.
- It lets the user to create, modify and track the progress of their habits.
+The project is currently WIP, as I am still learning these technologies more in depth.